Download our full brochure: When sleep becomes an issue: tips and strategies.

 Sleep disturbances can be one of the most difficult aspects of dementia.
 Caregivers must also get enough sleep.
 Try some of the non-medication approaches listed above, or talk to your doctor.

-- Sleep Matters When Someone has Dementia, a webinar on the relationship between sleep, the environment and dementia, including tips to make your bedroom environment more conducive to sleep
+- Sleep Matters When Someone has Dementia.
+Department of Occupational Therapy, Faculty of Rehabilitation Medicine, University of Alberta, October 2016.
+A webinar on the relationship between sleep, the environment and dementia, including tips to make your bedroom environment more conducive to sleep.